hululu75/geoip-api/README.md

 **Note:**
 - If `GEOIP_DB_DIR` is not set, the service will look for the database in `./data` directory (relative to docker-compose.yml)
 - If `GEOIP_DB_FILENAME` is not set, it defaults to `GeoLite2-Country.mmdb`
+- Cache is **disabled** by default for optimal performance in most scenarios
+- Enable cache only for high-traffic scenarios with repeated IPs (see [Cache Performance Guide](#cache-performance-guide))
 - Make sure the database file exists in the specified directory

 ### 2. Start the Service